 How To Cook Bacon in the Oven – No Preheating Required

 Want to know how to cook crispy bacon without all the muss and fuss?
 BAKE IT!
 You don't even need to preheat your oven!

-- 1 pack of bacon (or however many slices you want to eat), thick-cut preferred
+- 1 pack of bacon OR however many slices you want to eat

 - Line bacon slices on a foil lined baking sheet.
 Slices can be touching but not overlapping.
 Place baking sheet into a COLD oven then start preheating the oven to 425 degrees.
 You can choose regular or convection.
 Rotate the baking sheet 180 degrees when the oven gets to around 375 degrees.